ncagle/DNS-over-HTTPS/JSON.md

 Where `json` is just a shorthand for `application/json`.
 This sets the "Accept:" header in the request and checks that the Content-Type in the response is actually `application/json`.
-If the response contentment type doesn't match it is treated as `--fail` (no output and status set to 22).
+If the response content type doesn't match it is treated as `--fail` (no output and status set to 22).

 If `--accept=<content-type>` is repeated all listed types is acceptable.